aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 });
 ```

-Runtimes expose a `bundlingDockerImage` property that points to the [AWS SAM](https://github.com/awslabs/aws-sam-cli) build image.
+Runtimes expose a `bundlingImage` property that points to the [AWS SAM](https://github.com/awslabs/aws-sam-cli) build image.

 Use `cdk.DockerImage.fromRegistry(image)` to use an existing image or
 `cdk.DockerImage.fromBuild(path)` to build a specific image: